 Manolo was born in Orange, France on a French Air Force base.
 He graduated from the prestigious ENSAAMA in Paris in 1991.
 Fascinated by the world of machines, aeronautics in particular, Manolo Chrétien’s work references his childhood memories: a universe made of bright aluminum, hot tarmac and kerosene smells.
 It is essential for Manolo Chrétien to recapture the innocence of his vision as a child and to reveal the wonderment he felt.

 In recent years, his work has taken on a minimalist approach.
 Planes, cars, spaceships are the symbols of a world constantly moving and pushing boundaries.
 They are considered to be the mirror of human ambition.
 Manolo Chrétien is interested in playing with the purity of forms; as plane designs are so fluid for aerodynamic purposes, their outlines tend to be pure and organic.
 With this, he brings a new and original dimension to photography.
 Determined to keep coherence between the subject and material, Manolo Chrétien uses a technique of print on brushed aluminum, the metal used for the body of planes.
 He calls it Aluminations; a brilliant mix of illuminations, hallucinations and aluminum.
 His series Nouveaux-Nez is the result of a face-to-face interaction between the artist and the aircrafts he has seen taking off and landing from Paris to Tucson since his early childhood.

-Critics have recognized Manolo’s works since 1998 with a first series of photographs on the theme of boats ‘Effets Mer’.
-His 2002 series ‘Juste-Ciel’ was a broad success, followed in 2007 by ‘New York Citillusions’.
-His works hs been exhibited in numerous galleries in France, Germany, China, the Netherlands, the UK and Canada.
-Manolo currently lives and works in Blois.
+Critics have recognized Manolo’s artworks since 1998 with a first series of photographs on the theme of boats, called Effets Mer.
+His 2002 series Juste-Ciel was a broad success, followed in 2007 by New York Citillusions.
+His work has been exhibited in numerous galleries in France, Germany, China, the Netherlands, the UK and Canada.
+Manolo currently lives and works between Blois and Paris.